 Divorce can be a difficult time for everyone involved.
 Adults are often overcome with overwhelming feelings of grief and hurt around the breakdown of their relationship, and feel poorly equipped to know how to protect and support the feelings of their children.

-Nobody plans to go through a family separation, but there are steps parents can take to minimise the impact on their children.
+Nobody plans to go through a family separation, but in terms of helping teenagers through divorce, there are a few simple steps you can take to minimise the impact.

 Let your children grieve

 By the time parents are in a position to end their relationship, they have often gone through the stages of anger, hurt and grief and sometimes are in the final stage of acceptance.
 Remember that your children may need to work through these stages at their own pace.
 Validation of feelings to your children is important so that they feel heard and understood.
 Don’t be surprised if your teenagers don’t react in the way you expect them to, or if siblings deal with the news in different ways.

 As much as possible try to maintain weekly routines as normal.
 This means school, sports, extra activities and socialising.
 Familiar routine is comforting and assures children that whilst there will be some significant changes in their lives, not everything will change.

 A very important thing adults can do for their children at the time of separation is to encourage a relationship with the other parent.
 Professionals often ask, ‘What would you have done when you were living with your ex husband/wife?’.
 This means if Dad would have normally driven your son to football then he should continue to do so, if parents made joint decisions on discipline then they should attempt to continue that co-parenting.
 If teenagers spent regular time around each parent prior to separation then it would be normal for that to continue although, this will likely now be across two homes.